 Wondering what are those spiky fruits called?
 We’ve exactly 20 answers for you!
 Without further ado, it’s time we delve into the complete list of the colorful and exotic spiky fruits.

-What are the yellow spiky fruits?
+What are the spiky fruits that are yellow?
 If you ask someone what is the yellow spiky fruit called?
-The first answer you’ll probably get is that a kiwano melon.
+The first answer would be Kiwano melon.
 Here you’ll get to know more spiky fruits that have yellow outside.

 We’ve included the spiky fruits here with either a yellow rind or yellow flesh.
 Carotenoids are responsible for the yellow coloration of these spiky fruits.
 Beta carotene is the predecessor of vitamin A. Eating yellow fruits contributes to better eye health.
 Yellow spiky fruits also prevent macular degeneration and maintain a good skin tone.
 So what are the yellow spiky fruits called?